SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 Now that you have your media folders named correctly and have removed the image tags from your gamelist.xml, pegasus will do a good job at locating the images on it's own, and the gamelist.xml only serves to provide the meta data about the games (description, etc).

-> Alternatively, you could use [skyscraper for linux](https://github.com/muldjord/skyscraper) which now has built in support for Pegasus!

 ## Install Theme